-- Place the dough on a large piece of parchment paper, and place the dough in the refrigerator for 3 hours.
+- Place the dough on a large piece of parchment paper, and place the dough in the refrigerator for three hours.

 - After three hours, remove the dough from the refrigerator, and place a piece parchment paper, or a silpat mat on a cookie sheet, and set aside.

-- Taking about the size of a Tablespoonful, pinch off the dough, and roll into a ball, and place on the lined cookie sheet.
+- Form a tablespoon of dough, and roll it into a ball, and place on the lined cookie sheet.

 - Continue until all cookies have been rolled.